Archandan35/LexAI/image/design.md

 ## Helper Text

-* Get notified about new features, updates and offers from Swipe.
+* Get notified about new features, updates and offers from   CoreX.
 * Receive notifications for products with low stock levels, pending invoices, and batches nearing expiration, etc.
 * in-app notifications to alert users about received payments, created documents, new user logins, and other app activities.